vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-what-is-exchange.md

 - High adaptability: It supports importing data into the Nebula Graph database in a variety of formats or from a variety of sources, making it easy to migrate data.

 - SST import: It supports converting data from different sources into SST files for data import.

+- SSL encryption: It supports establishing the SSL encryption between Exchange and Nebula Graph to ensure data security.

 - Resumable data import: It supports resumable data import to save time and improve data import efficiency.